|Award Level (Nomenclature)

-A range of research seminars and skills development sessions are provided within the College of Arts and Humanities and across the University.
-These are scheduled to keep the student in touch with a broader range of material than their own research topic, to stimulate ideas in discussion with others, and to give them opportunities to such as defending their own thesis orally, and to identify potential criticisms.
-Additionally, the College of Arts and Humanities is developing a research culture that will align with the University vision and will link with key initiatives delivered under the auspices of the University’s Academies, for example embedding the HEA fellowship for postgraduate research students.
+A range of research seminars and skills development sessions are provided within the School of Social Sciences and across the University.
+These are scheduled to keep the student in touch with a broader range of material than their own research topic, to stimulate ideas in discussion with others, and to give them opportunities such as defending their own thesis orally, and to identify potential criticisms.
+Additionally, the School of Social Sciences is developing a research culture that will align with the University vision and will link with key initiatives delivered under the auspices of the University’s Academies, for example embedding the HEA fellowship for postgraduate research students.

 Swansea University’s Research Environment combines innovation and excellent facilities to provide a home for multidisciplinary research to flourish.
 Our research environment encompasses all aspects of the research lifecycle, with internal grants and support for external funding and enabling impact/effect that research has beyond academia.